fulmicoton/fattable/README.md

     var table = fattable({
-      "painter": painter,    // your painter (see below) "data": data,          // your data layer (see below) "nbRows": 1000000,     // overall number of rows "rowHeight": 35,       // constant row height (px) "headerHeight": 100,   // height of the header (px)
+      "painter": painter,    // your painter (see below) "model": model,          // your data layer (see below) "nbRows": 1000000,     // overall number of rows "rowHeight": 35,       // constant row height (px) "headerHeight": 100,   // height of the header (px)